theodi/vagrant-provide-o-matic/README.md

     [vague_01] Deleting server...

 All without any changes to the Vagrantfile

+This might be some actual Holy Grail stuff, or I might be about to dive into a terrifying rabbit hole.
+Time will tell...

 Next step: find out how to write a Vagrant plugin!